Connecting with the Moon

 Living Traditions

-The Abri Blanchard bone (30,000 years ago) is among Europe's earliest instruments tracking the stars.
-But the area that the bone was found, in Dordogne, reveals remarkable continuity of goddess veneration from before the last Ice Age:
+The Abri Blanchard bone (30,000 years ago) is among Europe's earliest tools for tracking the patterns in the sky.
+But the Dordogne region where this bone was found reveals remarkable continuity of goddess veneration spanning from before the last Ice Age to modern times:

 The Venus of Laussel (20,000 years ago) a statue of a women holding a bison horn, marked with 13 notches— the same number of moons in a year, or days in a menstrual cycle to be fertile.